OctopusDeploy/blog/blog/2017-10/installing-wildfly-from-scratch.md

 ### Installing WildFly as a Windows Service

 WildFly ships with a script called `service.bat` that can be used to add Windows services.
 The services are managed via the WildFly management interface, which is listening on port `9990` by default.
-The `jbossuser` and `jbosspass` fields need to match the credentials that were created with the `adduser.bat` script.
+The `jbossuser` and `jbosspass` fields need to match the credentials that were created with the `add-user.bat` script.

 This command will configure a standalone instance as a Windows service.